3willows/Deep-Seek-experiment/readme.md

 - Add tests
 - Display date of the week next to the input box
 - Prompt or reminder the user when Saturday / a public holiday chosen as hearing date
+- Print/save option
+- Improve loading spinner
+- How to collect comments
+- Think about correct treatment of old calendar images